 Despite this, I’m left with a positive impression of the company.
 You really get that ‘gaming vibe’ as you scroll through their website.
 The design is nice, clean, and modern.
 All in all, a great experience.

-Let’s see if Madmonq leaves the same impressions.
+Let’s find out if Madmonq will leave the same impressions.

 The doses, however, are another story.
 Most of the ingredients in Madmonq are too lightly dosed, which comes at the price of their effectiveness.

-L-Tyrosine, Theanine, Choline, Carnitine, Rhodiola… the list of underdosed ingredients in Madmonq is concerning.
+L-Tyrosine, Theanine, Choline, Carnitine, Rhodiola… the list of underdosed ingredients in Madmonq is disappointing.
+Especially when you consider the fact that these are all great ingredients – some of the best ones in business, in fact.

 Madmonq is off to a great start with this ingredient.

-Many non-gamers don’t realize this, but long gaming sessions can be quite exhausting.
-So an ingredient like Siberian Ginseng can be of big help in this regard.
+People who never seriously played games, especially MMOs, don’t realize how exhausting gaming sessions can be.
+An ingredient like Siberian Ginseng can be of big help here.

 Spectra Antioxidant Blend